Connecting Klipperr

 Flashing Firmware

-- Windows Flash Tutorial
+- Windows Flashing Guide

-- The BL firmware of the buffer
+- BL firmware for the buffer board

 - Click the download link below